This section was reviewed and updated by the contributors, 01/2019

 About the contributors

-George W. Sledge Jr., MD, is a clinician-scientist focusing on new treatments for breast cancer and the chief of oncology in the Stanford University’s Department of Medicine.
+George W. Sledge Jr., MD, is Executive Vice President and Chief Medical Officer at Caris Life Sciences.
 He is also a former president of the American Society of Clinical Oncology.

 Mary Lou Smith, JD, MBA, is the co-founder of the Research Advocacy Network.
 She currently serves as co-chair of the ECOG-ACRIN Cancer Research Group’s Cancer Research Advocacy Committee and on the boards of the National Accreditation Program for Breast Centers and Gateway for Cancer Research.